loysbe/Gourmets.jp.rep/README.md

 The goal is just to show what I could code, find the easiest solutions to get the orders fulfilled quickly and at a minimum cost to start with.
 Obviously, the goal was to move to a professional service once the business was at full speed.

-There is 3 main parts :
+There are 3 main parts :
 1. grab orders from Amazon using official APIs and store them in a file this was the easiest part since Amazon provide access to merchant store through a free set of APIs